BPS invariants from $p$-adic integrals: -adic integration

 and integrating $|f|$ against the Haar measure on $F^n$.

 We are interested in analytic manifolds that arise from algebraic geometry.
-Concretely given a smooth, separated and finite type $F$-scheme, or more generally $F$-algebraic space $X$, its set of $F$-points $X(F)$ carries naturally the structure of an analytic manifold.
+Concretely, given a smooth, separated and finite type $F$-scheme, or more generally $F$-algebraic space $X$, its set of $F$-points $X(F)$ carries naturally the structure of an analytic manifold by the inverse function theorem.